cjrequena/markdowns/docs/software-engineering/60-cloudevents-across-distributed-system-reference-architecture.md

 ## CloudEvents

-**CloudEvents** is a CNCF specification for describing event data in a consistent, structured way across services and platforms.
+**[CloudEvents](https://github.com/cloudevents/spec)** is a CNCF specification for describing event data in a consistent, structured way across services and platforms.

 It’s transport-neutral and supports formats like JSON, Avro, and Protobuf.

-**Core Components**
+### Core Components

 - **Producer**: The service that generates the event.
-- **Event Router / Broker**: Middleware like Knative Eventing, Kafka, etc.
+- **Event Router / Broker**: Middleware like native Eventing, Kafka, etc.
 - **Consumer**: Services that subscribe to and handle events.
 - **Event Format**: JSON/Avro with CloudEvents envelope
 - **Transport Binding**: HTTP, Kafka, MQTT, NATS, SNS, Kinesis, SQS

-**Basic JSON Example CloudEvent:**
+### JSON Example 1:**

 ```json
 {